Welcome Guest to Computer System Consulting!

 Medical

-• Flowers; infusion, Anaemia; Arteries; Bile promote flow; Bronchitis. ; Colds. ; Colds. ; Colitis; Conjunctivitis; Duodenal ulcers; Fevers; Inflammatory Skin Lesions; Leg ulcers; Leucorrhea (dried flower or fresh juice); Lymphatic nodes, Inflammation of; menstrual cramps; Open Lesions with bleeding 1-10 dilutions; Vaginal and cervix irritation (douche or tampons dressing); Veins;
+Medical Uses: Leaves & flowers: acne. ; Bruises; Burns; cuts; disorders; Eczema. ; Sedative & Hypotensive; (in animal tests); skin; Ulcers; Warts; flowers; infusion, Anaemia; Arteries; Bile promote flow; Bronchitis. ; Colds. ; Colitis; Conjunctivitis; Duodenal ulcers; Fevers; Inflammatory Skin Lesions; Leg Ulcers; Leucorrhea (dried flower or fresh juice); Lymphatic nodes">Lymphatic nodes, Inflammation of; menstrual cramps; Open Lesions with bleeding 1-10 dilutions; Vaginal and cervix irritation (douche or tampons dressing); Veins;

 Constituents: Volatile oil; Calendulin; A yellow resin; Saponins; a Bitter principle; All of which aid bile secretion and promote wound healing;